Gene therapy: Genetic diseases

 Gene therapy approaches to replace a faulty gene with a healthy gene have been proposed and are being studied for treating some genetic diseases.
 As of 2017, 11.1% of gene therapy clinical trials targeted monogenic diseases.

 Diseases such as sickle cell disease that are caused by autosomal recessive disorders for which a person's normal phenotype or cell function may be restored in cells that have the disease by a normal copy of the gene that is mutated, may be a good candidate for gene therapy treatment.
 The risks and benefits related to gene therapy for sickle cell disease are not known.

 Gene therapy has been used in the eye.
 The eye is especially suitable for adeno-associated virus vectors.
 Voretigene neparvovec is an approved gene therapy to treat patients with vision impairment due to mutations in the RPE65 gene alipogene tiparvovec, a treatment for familial lipoprotein lipase (LPL) deficiency, and Zolgensma for the treatment of spinal muscular atrophy both use an adeno-associated virus vector.

 Infectious diseases

 As of 2017, 7% of genetic therapy trials targeted infectious diseases.
 69.2% of trials targeted HIV, 11% hepatitis B or C, and 7.1% malaria.

 List of gene therapies for treatment of disease

-Some genetic therapies have been approved by the US Food and Drug Administration (FDA), the European Medicines Agency (EMA), and for use in Russia and China.
+Some genetic therapies have been approved by the US Food and Drug Administration (FDA), the European Medicines Agency (EMA), and for use in Russia and China.The development and manufacturing of gene therapy products often relies on specialized contract development and manufacturing organizations (CDMOs) that provide plasmid DNA and viral vector production services for clinical and commercial applications.
+Companies operating in this field include Aldevron, Cobra Biologics and 3PBIOVIAN.